Small Business Service

 These currently state that a double cab pick-up with a payload of at least one tonne is treated as a van.
 This means that the business can claim Annual Investment Allowance (AIA) or First Year Allowance (FYA); this provides a business with 100% tax relief in the year of purchase.

-If a double cab pick-up is purchased or a hire purchase/lease agreement is entered into after 1 April 2025 (6 April for unincorporated businesses) then for tax purposes the vehicle will also now be treated as a car regardless of its payload.
+If a double cab pick-up is purchased or a hire purchase/lease agreement is entered into on or after 1 April 2025 (6 April for unincorporated businesses) then for tax purposes the vehicle will also now be treated as a car regardless of its payload.

 For cars Capital Allowances of Writing Down Allowances (WDA) can be claimed at 18% if the vehicle has CO2 emissions of 50g/km or less; or 6% for vehicles with CO2 emissions over 50g/km.